 This page is offered to those who would like a purebred boxer but would like to be pass the little puppy stage.
 Listed are adult boxers only at this time.

-Dave is a sealed brindle out of Zeke and Dolly.
+Kai is a mahogany brindle out of Mark and Ginger.

-Dave comes with full registration, current shot record issued by the vet, 4 generation pedigree and a small bag of food that he is currently eating.
+Kai comes with full registration, current shot record issued by the vet, 4 generation pedigree and a small bag of food that she is currently eating.

 Purchasing Adult Boxers